This module contains examples to demonstrate use of the Deep Java Library (DJL). You can find more examples from our djl-demo github repo.

 - Train your first model

-- Transfer learning example
+- Transfer learning on cifar10

 - Train SSD model example